zoomzoom1011/ES_model_Squaraine/README.md

 There are two code sets for Squaraine(DAD) Essential State model.

-program 1d use lapack while sparse use sparse matrix technique .
+program_1d use lapack while program_sparse use sparse matrix technique which is faster in storage and calculation.

 These code is also good for Merocyanine simulation by modifying the vibronic armglength